-This is a great open-ended question to ask a potential employee that can help you evaluate communication skills while gaining insights into an individual’s background that goes beyond the resume.
+This is a great open-ended question to ask a potential employee that can help you evaluate communication skills while gaining insights into an individual’s background in ways that go beyond the resume.

 This inquiry can give you a sense of whether interviewees see the big picture at their organizations.
 It may also reveal why they really want to leave their current jobs.

 This is one of the best questions to ask an interviewee because you’ll get a sense of their conflict resolution abilities.
 What tone does the person use when talking about the other people involved?
 Were they able to handle the situation described appropriately?
 Did they find common ground?
-Emotional intelligence is keenly needed in almost every job, and this is one of the best interview questions to ask for gaining a sense of how well-equipped the candidate is in that particular area.
+Emotional intelligence is keenly needed in almost every job, and this is one of the best strategic interview questions to ask candidates for gaining a sense of how well-equipped they are in that particular area.

 What kind of work will the candidate perform if selected for the position?
 This question helps determine if they’re suited to the types of assignments they’ll receive.
 Regardless of whether they’ll work remotely or in the office, someone who enjoys solitary work and long stretches of uninterrupted time may not thrive in a position requiring collaboration or multitasking.